MORE THAN WHISPERS – You’re Target #1: The FBI’s Coming

 Attorney Interview, Working together – must be a Joint Project

-You know Your Narrative → weaved into your conversation with your PO, for placement into your Presentence Report (PSR), is now complete.
+Your Narrative is weaved into your conversation with your PO for placement into your Presentence Report (PSR), which is now complete.

 SELF-ADVOCACY: